-In his feedback he mentioned that daily contact with his Saudi colleagues during his time in Saudi Arabia had a great affect on him and he took to ensuring his clothing was always modest and respectful.
+In his feedback, he mentioned that daily contact with his Saudi colleagues during his time in Saudi Arabia had a great effect on him and he took to ensuring his clothing was always modest and respectful.

 He told a member of our training team, that rather than wear the short-sleeved shirts he’d packed, he began wearing long sleeved shirts with the buttons done up to the neck.
 He also replaced the knee length shorts he’d packed for social wear with full length, loose fitting trousers.

 Many expats are also surprised by the culture of gender segregation practiced in many Middle Eastern countries.

 Workplaces, restaurants, transport and even social events in many Middle Eastern countries might well see men and women segregated.